Debate about the duration

 Skilled technique

-For the recommendation of a shortened rubbing time of 15 seconds, please be sure to train a technique that complete disinfection in such a short time.
+With a rubbing time of 15 seconds, the technique must be even more precise.
+Therefore, it is essential to train a technique that complete disinfection in such a short time.

-Conclusion: In practice, the rubbing can be stopped after 15 seconds.
-However, if the dosage is sufficient, the hands will still be wet for another 15 seconds.[3]
+Conclusion → In practice, the rubbing can be stopped after 15 seconds.
+However, with a sufficient dosage, the hands should remain wet for another 15 seconds.[3]

 Sources: